-Abstract.
-In resetting attacks against a proof system, a prover or a verifier is reset and enforced to use the same random tape on various inputs as many times as an adversary may want.
+SUMMARY In resetting attacks against a proof system, a prover or a verifier is reset and enforced to use the same random tape on various inputs as many times as an adversary may want.
 Recent deployment of cloud computing gives these attacks a new importance.
 This paper shows that argument systems for any NP language that are both resettably-sound and resettable zero-knowledge are possible by a constant-round protocol in the BPK model.
 For that sake, we define and construct a resettably-extractable conditional commitment scheme.

-keywords: resettable zero-knowledge, resettable soundness, conditional commitment, resettably extractable.
+key words: resettable zero-knowledge, resettable soundness, conditional commitment, resettably extractable

-1 Introduction
+1. Introduction

-Resettable zero-knowledge proofs.
-The notion of resettable zero-knowledge of proof systems is proposed by Canetti, Goldreich, Goldwasser and Micali [4].
+(1) Resettable zero-knowledge proofs.

+The notion of resettable zero-knowledge of proof systems was proposed by Canetti, Goldreich, Goldwasser and Micali [4].
 It requires that proofs be zero-knowledge even if a prover is reset and enforced to use the same random tape on various inputs as many times as an adversarial verifier may want.
 This resetting attack is motivated by attacks against smart cards, where a stolen card can be reset as many times as an attacker wants.
-Recent deployment of cloud computing gives the notion new importance, because virtual machines in a cloud are far more easier to reset than real machines in user's perimeter [9], [12], [13].
+Recent deployment of cloud computing gives the notion new importance, because virtual machines in a cloud are far more easier for adversaries to reset than real machines in the user's perimeter [10], [13], [14].

-- [4] shows that assuming the existence of 2-round perfectly-hiding commitments, there exist resettable zero-knowledge proofs with a polynomial number of rounds for all NP languages.
-Later, the round complexity is improved to poly-logarithmic number of rounds by Kilian and Petrank [10]. - [4] also presented the notion of the bare public key (BPK) model.
+[4] shows that assuming the existence of 2-round perfectly-hiding commitments, there exist resettable zeroknowledge proofs with a polynomial number of rounds for all NP languages.
+Later, the round complexity is improved to poly-logarithmic number by Kilian and Petrank [11].

+[4] also presented the notion of the bare public key (BPK) model.
 The only requirement in the BPK model is that all verifiers deposit some public-key in a public file before the prover begins the interaction.
 They constructed constant-round resettable zero-knowledge arguments in the BPK model, assuming some sub-exponential hardness assumption.

-Resettably-soundness.
+(2) Resettably-soundness.

 Barak, Goldreich, Goldwasser and Lindell [3] proposed the notion of resettably-soundness, the dual notion of resettable zero-knowledge.
-It requires that proofs be sound even if a verifier is reset and enforced to use the same random tape on various inputs as many times as an adversarial prover may want.
-Resettably-sound zero-knowledge proofs exist only for languages in non-uniform P. Even for arguments, no resettably-sound zero-knowledge arguments exist for language outside BPP if the simulator is black-box.
+It requires that proofs be sound even if a verifier is reset and enforced to use the same random tape on a) E-mail: arita@iisec.ac.jp various inputs as many times as an adversarial prover may want.
+Resettably-sound zero-knowledge proofs exist only for languages in non-uniform P. Even for arguments no resettably-sound zero-knowledge arguments exist for language outside BPP if the simulator is black-box.

-[3] has shown that the Barak's non-black-box zero-knowledge argument [1] enables a constant-round resettably-sound zero-knowledge argument for NP only assuming collision-resistant hash functions.
-Moreover, by utilizing this resettably-sound zero-knowledge argument, they showed that a constant-round sequentially-sound resettable zero-knowledge argument is possible in the BPK model.
-We note that soundness in the BPK model is divided into four subcategories; stand-alone, sequential, concurrent and resettable soundness [11].
+[3] constructed a constant-round resettably-sound zeroknowledge argument for NP only assuming collisionresistant hash functions.
+In the construction, the Barak's non-black-box constant-round zero-knowledge argument [1], especially the fact that it has only constant-round, plays the essential role.

+By utilizing that resettably-sound zero-knowledge argument, [3] also constructed a constant-round sequentiallysound resettable zero-knowledge argument in the BPK model.
+(We note that soundness in the BPK model is divided into four subcategories; stand-alone, sequential, concurrent and resettable soundness [12].)

-Resettably-sound resettable zero-knowledge argument.
-How about simultaneous resettability?
-Crescenzo, Persiano and Visconti [5] showed that a constant-round concurrent-sound resettable zero-knowledge argument is possible in the BPK model assuming some sub-exponential hardness assumption.
-Moreover, Deng and Lin [7] constructed a constant-round concurrent-sound resettable ZK argument in the BPK model only assuming collision resistant (against polynomial-time adversaries) hash functions.
+(3) Resettably-sound resettable zero-knowledge argument.

+How about simultaneous resettability ?
+Crescenzo, Persiano and Visconti [5] showed that a constant-round concurrentsound resettable zero-knowledge argument is possible in the BPK model assuming some sub-exponential hardness assumption.
+Moreover, Deng and Lin [8] constructed a constant-round concurrent-sound resettable ZK argument in the BPK model only assuming collision resistant (against polynomial-time adversaries) hash functions.